Transurethral microwave thermotherapy (TUMT)

 After the procedure

+Most men can go home the same day after the procedure, and recover in just a few days.
 You'll likely have a urinary catheter in place because of swelling that blocks urine flow.
-You'll also likely take antibiotics to prevent a urinary tract infection.
+You may need to take antibiotics to prevent a urinary tract infection.

 You might notice: